cryostatio/cryostat-legacy/README.md

 failing to detect the reason for the failure, leading to inaccurate failure error messages and API responses.

-The environment variables `CRYOSTAT_MAX_TARGET_CONNECTIONS` and `CRYOSTAT_MAX_TARGET_TTL` are used to control the target JMX connection cache behaviour. `CRYOSTAT_MAX_TARGET_CONNECTIONS` specifies how many connections may be held open at once. `-1` may be used to leave the cache size unlimited.
-`CRYOSTAT_MAX_TARGET_TTL` specifies how long (in seconds) these connections will be cached before they are closed due to inactivity.
+The environment variables `CRYOSTAT_TARGET_CACHE_MAX_CONNECTIONS` and `CRYOSTAT_TARGET_CACHE_TTL` are used to control the target JMX connection cache behaviour. `CRYOSTAT_TARGET_CACHE_MAX_CONNECTIONS` specifies how many connections may be held open at once. `-1` may be used to leave the cache size unlimited.  `CRYOSTAT_TARGET_CACHE_TTL` specifies how long (in seconds) these connections will be cached before they are closed due to inactivity.

 For logging, Cryostat uses SLF4J with the java.util.logging binding.
 The default configuration can be overridden by mounting the desired